Ontario Graduate Fellowships (OGF)

 - Be Canadian citizens, permanent residents or international students.

-- Be registered or intend to register in an eligible program on a full-time basis in 2018-19.
+- Be registered or intend to register in an eligible program on a full-time basis.

 - Nominees must have an A- or 80% average in each of the last two years of full-time (or equivalent) study.
 Students with no grades in either of the last two years, but who were registered full-time in graduate studies, may also be nominated.